FlyingFathead/dvr-yolov8-detection/README.md

 - Add hooks for sending detections to web servers or APIs

 ## Changelog
+- **v0.1602** Queuing on image saving
+  - Should reduce lag on most systems, even with larger frames
 - **v0.1601** Active access logging for webUI connections; improved
   - Access via webUI is logged by default to `logs/access.log`
   - See `config.ini` for more options